cBioPortal/datahub-study-curation-tools/tmb/calculate_tmb/Readme.md

 ```
 TMB = N/L
 ```
-- `L` is the size of genome coding area of DNA in megabase(Mb, 1,000,000 DNA basepairs)
+- `L` is the size of genome coding area of DNA in megabase(Mb)
-	- For WES/WGS: L = 30M
+	- For WES/WGS: L = 30
 	- For targeted sequenced: refer to the `CDS` field in related gene panel files (if used panel size is <0.2M, the TMB is not calculated and marked as "NA")
-- For not sequenced samples (list from `cases_sequenced.txt`), the TMB is marked as "NA"
+- For not sequenced samples (refer to `cases_sequenced.txt` for each study), the TMB is marked as "NA"

-Step 4: Append TMB scores as an additional column in sample clinical file.
+Step 3: Append TMB scores as an additional column in sample clinical file.

 ### Command Line